 Pregnancy is viewed as the transition period into fatherhood.
-A recent study suggests that a father’s relationship and commitment to his unborn child and partner during this critical transition into fatherhood can significantly impact and set daddy on a trajectory of more involvement with his child for years to come.
-This study has also found that daddies involved during pregnancy tend to have higher employment and take greater responsibility for the baby as the child grows up.
-This is especially true of low-income dads.
+A recent study suggests that a father’s relationship and commitment to his unborn child and partner during this critical transition into fatherhood can significantly impact and set daddy on a trajectory of more involvement with his child for years to come.1 This study has also found that dads involved during pregnancy tend to have higher employment and take greater responsibility for the baby as the child grows up.1 And this is especially true of low-income dads.1

 How Soon Can Dads Start Bonding?

 How Can Dads Start Bonding During Pregnancy?

-Researchers believe that babies can hear muffled outside sounds as they often react to loud noises and demonstrate familiarity with certain voices after birth.
-Pregnancy is a great time for daddy to begin reading books to mommy’s belly.
-This helps daddy begin forming a bond with the baby and start a habit of healthy interactions.
+Researchers believe that babies can hear muffled outside sounds as they often react to loud noises and demonstrate familiarity with certain voices after birth.4 Pregnancy is an excellent time for daddy to read books to mommy’s belly.
+This helps daddy form a bond with the baby and start a habit of healthy interactions.
 Daddy can also sing songs and tell stories.
 I knew a dad who played the banjo to mommy’s belly every day during pregnancy, and when that baby was born, he loved the sound of daddy playing that banjo!
 He would turn his head and look at the banjo and move his arms and legs excitedly.